RFCNLP/RFCNLP/README.md

 The targets for FSM Extraction and Attacker Synthesis against the NLP-derived intermediary representations are given below.

 * `make tcplinear2promela` - runs FSM Extraction and Attacker Synthesis on the TCP LinearCRF+R intermediary representation.
+Example terminal output can be found [here](example.outputs/tcplinear2promela.txt).

 * `make dccplinear2promela` - runs FSM Extraction and Attacker Synthesis on the DCCP LinearCRF+R intermediary representation.
 Example terminal output can be found [here](example.outputs/dccplinear2promela.txt).